Monday, October 14, 2024

 17855 North America

 NOTE: Our man in McGrath, Alaska, Paul Walker, has been reporting that 17855 kHz was absent from late September for a few weeks.
-However, on October 12, that frequency appears to be back in operation.
+However, on October 12, that frequency appeared to be back in operation.
+In this past week, other frequencies, such as 15390, have been missing!
 It looks like a new transmitter is undoubtedly required!

 Google Maps gives you an excellent aerial view of the Noblejas tra\nsmitter site.
 Just copy and paste the following decimalised geographic coordinates for a closer look: